The Charles Schwab Co. (NYSE:SCHW) Chairman Charles R. Schwab Sells 28,000 Shares

 The Charles Schwab Co.
-(NYSE:SCHW) Chairman Charles R. Schwab sold 28,000 shares of the business’s stock in a transaction that occurred on Tuesday, June 1st.
-The shares were sold at an average price of $74.71, for a total transaction of $2,091,880.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+(NYSE:SCHW) Chairman Charles R. Schwab sold 28,000 shares of the stock in a transaction that occurred on Monday, June 7th.
+The shares were sold at an average price of $75.43, for a total transaction of $2,112,040.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.

-The Charles Schwab (NYSE:SCHW) last released its quarterly earnings data on Wednesday, April 14th.
-The financial services provider reported $0.84 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.82 by $0.02.
+The Charles Schwab (NYSE:SCHW) last released its earnings results on Wednesday, April 14th.
+The financial services provider reported $0.84 earnings per share for the quarter, beating analysts’ consensus estimates of $0.82 by $0.02.
 The Charles Schwab had a net margin of 28.92% and a return on equity of 12.80%.
-The business had revenue of $4.72 billion for the quarter, compared to analysts’ expectations of $4.35 billion.
-During the same quarter last year, the company earned $0.62 EPS.
-The company’s revenue for the quarter was up 80.2% compared to the same quarter last year.
-On average, sell-side analysts predict that The Charles Schwab Co. will post 3.18 earnings per share for the current fiscal year.
+The business had revenue of $4.72 billion during the quarter, compared to the consensus estimate of $4.35 billion.
+During the same quarter last year, the firm earned $0.62 earnings per share.
+The firm’s revenue for the quarter was up 80.2% compared to the same quarter last year.
+As a group, analysts predict that The Charles Schwab Co. will post 3.18 earnings per share for the current fiscal year.

-A number of equities research analysts recently issued reports on SCHW shares.
-Morgan Stanley boosted their target price on shares of The Charles Schwab from $83.00 to $86.00 and gave the company an “overweight” rating in a report on Monday, April 26th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their target price on shares of The Charles Schwab from $88.00 to $93.00 and gave the company a “buy” rating in a report on Friday, April 23rd.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of The Charles Schwab from $77.00 to $79.00 and gave the company a “buy” rating in a report on Friday, April 9th.
-The Goldman Sachs Group upgraded shares of The Charles Schwab from a “buy” rating to a “conviction-buy” rating and boosted their target price for the company from $67.00 to $77.00 in a report on Monday, April 5th.
-Finally, Argus boosted their target price on shares of The Charles Schwab from $66.00 to $77.00 in a report on Tuesday, April 20th.
-Three investment analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has given a strong buy rating to the stock.
-The company currently has an average rating of “Buy” and an average target price of $79.44.
+SCHW has been the topic of several analyst reports.
+Barclays increased their price objective on shares of The Charles Schwab from $65.00 to $70.00 and gave the company an “equal weight” rating in a report on Friday, April 23rd.
+Wolfe Research upgraded shares of The Charles Schwab from a “peer perform” rating to an “outperform” rating and set a $87.00 target price on the stock in a report on Monday, April 5th.
+The Goldman Sachs Group upgraded shares of The Charles Schwab from a “buy” rating to a “conviction-buy” rating and increased their target price for the stock from $67.00 to $77.00 in a report on Monday, April 5th.
+Wells Fargo & Company increased their target price on shares of The Charles Schwab from $76.00 to $88.00 and gave the stock an “overweight” rating in a report on Wednesday, June 2nd.
+Finally, JPMorgan Chase & Co. increased their target price on shares of The Charles Schwab from $82.00 to $84.00 and gave the stock an “overweight” rating in a report on Thursday, May 13th.
+Three research analysts have rated the stock with a hold rating, eleven have given a buy rating and one has given a strong buy rating to the stock.
+The Charles Schwab has an average rating of “Buy” and an average target price of $79.44.

-Several hedge funds have recently added to or reduced their stakes in the stock.
-Cypress Wealth Services LLC increased its holdings in shares of The Charles Schwab by 3.6% in the 1st quarter.
-Cypress Wealth Services LLC now owns 4,433 shares of the financial services provider’s stock worth $289,000 after acquiring an additional 154 shares during the period.
-Lindbrook Capital LLC grew its position in The Charles Schwab by 8.0% in the 1st quarter.
-Lindbrook Capital LLC now owns 2,091 shares of the financial services provider’s stock valued at $136,000 after buying an additional 155 shares in the last quarter.
-D Orazio & Associates Inc. grew its position in The Charles Schwab by 50.0% in the 1st quarter.
-D Orazio & Associates Inc. now owns 486 shares of the financial services provider’s stock valued at $32,000 after buying an additional 162 shares in the last quarter.
-Joel Isaacson & Co.
-LLC grew its position in The Charles Schwab by 3.9% in the 1st quarter.
-Joel Isaacson & Co.
-LLC now owns 4,409 shares of the financial services provider’s stock valued at $287,000 after buying an additional 164 shares in the last quarter.
-Finally, Pointe Capital Management LLC grew its position in The Charles Schwab by 3.2% in the 1st quarter.
-Pointe Capital Management LLC now owns 5,583 shares of the financial services provider’s stock valued at $364,000 after buying an additional 172 shares in the last quarter.
-71.39% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+BlackRock Inc. grew its position in shares of The Charles Schwab by 5.2% in the 1st quarter.
+BlackRock Inc. now owns 107,777,235 shares of the financial services provider’s stock valued at $7,024,923,000 after acquiring an additional 5,311,989 shares during the period.
+Price T Rowe Associates Inc. MD grew its position in shares of The Charles Schwab by 93.3% in the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 85,073,735 shares of the financial services provider’s stock valued at $4,509,640,000 after acquiring an additional 41,059,393 shares during the period.
+JPMorgan Chase & Co. grew its position in shares of The Charles Schwab by 39.1% in the 4th quarter.
+JPMorgan Chase & Co. now owns 37,431,291 shares of the financial services provider’s stock valued at $1,985,358,000 after acquiring an additional 10,530,658 shares during the period.
+Massachusetts Financial Services Co.
+MA boosted its holdings in shares of The Charles Schwab by 6.4% during the 1st quarter.
+Massachusetts Financial Services Co.
+MA now owns 34,869,150 shares of the financial services provider’s stock worth $2,272,772,000 after buying an additional 2,082,363 shares during the period.
+Finally, Primecap Management Co.
+CA boosted its holdings in shares of The Charles Schwab by 3.3% during the 1st quarter.
+Primecap Management Co.
+CA now owns 29,412,279 shares of the financial services provider’s stock worth $1,917,092,000 after buying an additional 952,710 shares during the period.
+71.39% of the stock is owned by institutional investors.

 The Charles Schwab Corporation, through its subsidiaries, provides wealth management, securities brokerage, banking, asset management, custody, and financial advisory services.
 The company operates in two segments, Investor Services and Advisor Services.
 The Investor Services segment provides retail brokerage and banking services, retirement plan services, and other corporate brokerage services; equity compensation plan sponsors full-service recordkeeping for stock plans, stock options, restricted stock, performance shares, and stock appreciation rights; and retail investor, retirement plan, and mutual fund clearing services.